polentino/redacted/README.md

 ## Usage

-in your `build.sbt` file, add the following lines
+No matter of the scala version you use (redacted is available for Scala `2.12.x`, `2.13.x` and all `3.x` LTS versions), all you have to do is open `build.sbt` file, add the following lines

 ```scala 3
 val redactedVersion = "x.y.z" // use latest version of the library